GianFF/CookUnityTechExercise/README.md

 * Github Actions for CI/CD running workflos on `main` branch.
   - each commit on `main` will build a new Docker image and push it to the Registry.
-  - each commit on every branch will run tests and linter.
+  - each commit on every branch will run tests and linter, also integration_tests which are run using POSTMAN and docker-compose.
   - main branch will be protected, restricting devs to merge a broken PR.
 Thus that, the CD workflow wont build and push a broken image.
 * Jest + Docker and Docker Compose to test the Client API (Integration testing).
 * Node JS with Express and vanilla Javascript to build the Client API.